New Energy

 Innovating and investing in a global energy transition

 Today, our portfolio includes a diverse range of oil and gas assets.
-We’re also developing a portfolio of new energy products and lower-carbon services.
+We’re also developing a portfolio of new energy products and lower carbon services.
+2

 Across our portfolio, we seek to match the pace, scale and needs of our customers as they determine their own decarbonisation pathways.
-We have adopted a target of US $5 billion investment in new energy products and lower-carbon services by 20302.
+We have a target of US$5 billion investment in new energy products and lower carbon services by 2030.
+3,4 We have also adopted a new emissions abatement target to take final investment decisions on new energy products and lower carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.5

 Woodside is proud to be a global energy company, supplying the oil and gas that the world needs and working to develop new energy products.